Welcome Employers!

 Recruiting & Timing Guidelines for Employers

-To facilitate productive communication between students and employers throughout the recruiting process, The University of Wisconsin Law School has outlined the following guidelines for the timing of applications, interviews, and offer responses.
+To facilitate productive communication between students and employers throughout the recruiting process, the University of Wisconsin Law School has outlined the following guidelines for the timing of applications, interviews, and offer responses.
 We encourage employers to follow these guidelines as the UW Law School feels adherence to these rules is in both the employers’ and students’ best interests.
 For the most part, UW Law will continue to follow the National Association of Law Placement (NALP) Principles and Standards in place prior to December 12, 2018, which set forth an ethical framework for recruiting.

 For First-Year Students

-Phase Guideline
+Phase | Guideline |

-Initial Application Date
+Initial Application Date |

-Employers are encouraged not to solicit applications from 1L students before November 15, especially if employment decisions will be made only after first semester grades are available in January.
+Employers are encouraged not to solicit applications from 1L students before November 15, especially if employment decisions will be made only after first-semester grades are available in January.
+Government agencies, which require extensive background checks, may recruit earlier. |

-Interviews Employers should abstain from conducting 1L interviews between Thanksgiving and the end of fall semester exams unless a student has been offered alternate dates and prefers to interview during this time period.
+Interviews | Employers should abstain from conducting 1L interviews between Thanksgiving and the end of the fall semester exams unless a student has been offered alternate dates and prefers to interview during this period. |

-Offers
+Offers |

-Other employers should keep this timing in mind to provide students the opportunity to conduct their due diligence, but should otherwise provide students with a reasonable amount of time for a response after a student receives an offer letter.
+Offers made through clinical programs, Spring OCI, and WPIIP are to be held open until the first Friday in March.
+Other employers should keep this timing in mind to provide students the opportunity to conduct their due diligence, but should otherwise provide students with a reasonable amount of time for a response after a student receives an offer letter. |

 For Second-Year Students

-Students Guideline
+Students | Guideline |

-Students not previously employed by an employer
+Students not previously employed by an employer |

 Offers should be held open for 14 days from the latter of:

-students previously employed by an employer Offers should be held open for 14 days from the first day of Phase 1 of OCI.
+Students previously employed by an employer | Offers should be held open for 14 days from the first day of Phase 1 of OCI. |

-all students Students should not hold more than 3 offers open at a time.
+All students | Students should not hold more than 3 offers open at a time. |

 For all Employers

 Offers for full-time, post-graduate employment should be held open for 14 days from the date of the offer letter.
-Employers should notify candidates for employment of their application status in reasonable time.
+Employers should notify candidates for employment of their application status in a reasonable time.

 Posting a Job in the Job Bank